hantsy/jakartaee9-starter-boilerplate/docs/deploy-cargo.md

 mvn clean verify cargo:run
 ```

-If you want to deploy your applications to a running Glassfish v6 server(may be it is running on a different machine), try to configure a **runtime** configuration and use a **remote** deployer to perform the deployment.
+If you want to deploy your applications to a running Glassfish v6 server(esp. it is running on a different machine), try to configure a **runtime** configuration and use a **remote** deployer to perform the deployment.

 ```xml
 <plugin>